Home

 • Electrotherapy: Using modalities like ultrasound, TENS (Transcutaneous Electrical Nerve Stimulation), and laser therapy to reduce pain and promote healing.

-• Education and Advice: Teaching patients about their condition, proper body mechanics, and strategies to prevent future injuries1.
+• Education and Advice: Teaching patients about their condition, proper body mechanics, and strategies to prevent future injuries.

 Benefits of Orthopaedic Physiotherapy